 Now, over a year since he took office, estimates of those dead hover around 9,000 with law enforcement claiming 3,451 killings during raids, according to official Philippine National Police (PNP) figures, and the remainder attributed to vigilante gangs.

-The killings and violence has, unsurprisingly, targeted mostly poverty-stricken neighbourhoods – the victims usually shot and then drugs and guns often planted to make it look like the assailants had acted in self-defence.
+The killings and violence have, unsurprisingly, targeted mostly poverty-stricken neighbourhoods – the victims usually shot and then drugs and guns often planted to make it look like the assailants had acted in self-defence.

 Other than a brief hiatus in January following the death of a South Korean businessman at the hands rogue anti-narcotics police, the campaign has continued on relentlessly and seems to have taken on a new intensity in recent weeks.